web2py/py4web/docs/chapter-01.rst

 developers, a very secure development platform, and remains backwards compatible until today.

 Web2py always suffered from one problem: its monolithic design.
-The most experienced Python developers did not understand how to use its components outside of the framework and how to use third party components within the framework.
-We thought of web2py as a perfect tool that did not have to be broken into pieces because that would compromise its security.
-It turned out that we were wrong, and playing well with others is important.
-Hence, since 2015 we worked on three fronts:
+Experienced Python developers found it hard to use web2py's components outside the framework, or to bring in third-party components.
+We originally treated web2py as a self-contained tool that should not be broken apart, because we believed that splitting it would weaken its security guarantees.
+That turned out to be the wrong call: playing well with others is important.
+So, starting in 2015, we worked on three
+fronts:

 -  We ported web2py to Python 3.
 -  We broke web2py into modules that can be used independently.